Augmenting software engineering with AI - The ai4se taxonomy and its use: The taxomony ai4se on Artificial Intelligence in Software Engineering

+A total of 229~studies on AI for SE were identified.
+Of these, 32~were primarily SLRs, 46~papers described (elements of) research roadmaps for (aspects of) AI for SE, and 10 papers presented taxonomies for (aspects of) AI for SE.
+Twelve SLRs, eight roadmaps and seven taxonomies are summarised and compared in Tables~\ref{figSLRAI4SE}, \ref{figRoadmapsAI4SE} and~\ref{figTaxonomyAI4SE} respectively, due to their relation to the \textit{ai4se} taxonomy.
+A further 82~papers present original methods, techniques, and tools for AI for SE excluding AI for MDSE.
+Of these, 17~were finally selected and classified.
+For research on AI for MDSE, see Section~\ref{BigModels} for details of the 15~research papers selected from a total of 59~research items on AI for MDSE.
+Please note that the SLR results are available online, and that the \textit{ai4se} taxonomy will be extended in the future to include further original research papers.

-\cite{korner2014transferring} contributes to \textbf{requirements} \textit{understanding}, \textit{generation} and \textit{improvement} by presenting an AI-based automation approach to requirements engineering that begins by converting natural language into an Eclipse Modeling Framework (EMF) model.
+The selected original research on AI for SE in general is presented in Table~\ref{figCurrentAI4SEa}, \ref{figCurrentAI4SEa}.
+Additional details are given here: For \textbf{requirements},~\citet{korner_transferring_2014} presents an AI-based automation approach to requirements engineering that begins by converting natural language into an Eclipse Modelling Framework (EMF) model.
 It then applies linguistic rules to identify errors, such as ambiguities or incorrect quantifiers, and provides suggestions for requirements analysts to make final decisions.
 This approach supports the entire requirements elicitation and change process.

-Another \textbf{requirements} \textit{improvement} is given in \cite{perini2012machine} presenting the prioritisation of requirements by combining the preferences of project stakeholders with approximations of the order of requirements computed by ML techniques.
+Another \textbf{requirements} \textit{improvement} is given in~\citet{perini_machine_2012} presenting the prioritisation of requirements by combining the preferences of project stakeholders with approximations of the order of requirements computed by ML techniques.

-For \textbf{Architecture \& design} \textit{understanding} and \textit{generation}, \cite{bhat2019adex} describes the automated curation of design decisions to support architectural decision-making.
+For \textbf{architecture and design},~\citet{bhat_adex_2019} describes the automated curation of design decisions to support architectural decision-making.
 It helps software architects by organizing and recommending design decisions based on previous cases and contextual information of the current project.
 By leveraging existing design knowledge, the approach analyses historical data and design choices to improve the quality and consistency of architectural designs.